top of page

 Marjorie Lesser Wallen

 Marjorie Lesser Wallen has been a member of Temple Judea since the Lesser family joined in 1983 after their move from Rockland County, New York to Palm Beach County.
 Over the past 40 years, her commitment to strengthening Temple Judea’s place in the community has been steadfast.
 Serving on the Temple Board of Trustees in its early days, she steered the fundraising team in building its first permanent home on Chillingworth Drive and has remained supportive in all ways possible as she embarked upon her professional career in school administration for the Palm Beach County School District.
 In addition to her membership in Sisterhood, she has also served as a region president and on the National Board of Women’s American ORT and is a lifetime member of Hadassah.
 Our Temple Judea family has shared in the lifecycle events of the Lesser family with the bar mitzvahs of sons Craig and Jason, the marriage of Craig to Renee, the naming of granddaughter Ava and the loss of her beloved husband Daniel.
 Rabbi Yaron officiated at her 2014 marriage to fellow congregant, Howard Wallen.
-Marjorie is currently serving on the Executive Committee of the Board of Trustees as the Recording Secretary.
-She has been the High Holy Day Coordinator for the past 7 years, really enjoys participating in the social action and outreach programs offered by the temple, is the Immediate Past President of Temple Judea's Sisterhood and was the 2021 recipient of Temple Judea's prestigious Shofar Award.
+Marjorie has served on the Executive Committee of the Board of Trustees as the Recording Secretary.
+She has been the High Holy Day Coordinator for the past 7 years, really enjoys participating in the social action and outreach programs offered by the temple, is a Past President of Temple Judea's Sisterhood and was the 2021 recipient of Temple Judea's prestigious Shofar Award.

 Donald Wolk

 Donald Wolk was born and raised in Philadelphia, PA.
 He earned his Bachelor of Arts and Bachelor of Science in Economics at the Wharton School at the University of Pennsylvania.
-Donald served as a Lieutenant Commander in the United States Navy Reserves and as the President and CEO of Good Group of Companies – a national company specializing in digital marketing, lithography, digital printing, fulfillment, and distribution.
+Donald served as a Lieutenant Commander in the United States Navy Reserves and as the President and CEO of Goodway Group of Companies – a national company specializing in digital marketing, lithography, digital printing, fulfillment, and distribution.
 Donald is a founder of Temple Beth Tikvah in Erdenheim, Pennsylvania.
 He has also served as Board Member and Trustee of Beth Sholom Congregation in Elkins Park, PA.
 Donald and his wife, Susan, moved to Florida as full-time residents of Jupiter in 2012.
-Together they have three children, six grandchildren, and three great – grandchildren.
+Together they have three children, six grandchildren, and four great – grandchildren.